m-lab/etl-gardener/README.md

-Gardener provides services for maintaining and reprocessing mlab data.
+## Gardener provides services for maintaining and reprocessing mlab data.

+## Unit Testing
+Unit tests now use datastore with a fake project (xyz).
+This is enabled by running the datastore emulator, which should be started like this:

+gcloud beta emulators datastore start --no-store-on-disk &

+We may want to arrange for the unit tests themselves to launch the emulator.